Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 time intervals.

-For example, use this crontab line to trigger a single

-data frame recording every 15 minutes:
+Use this crontab line to trigger a data frame recording every 15 minutes:

 */15  * * * *    /home/user_name/bin/1wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null

 The 1-Wire bus can power sensors using 'external power'